Skip to footer content

 What is a Watermark?

 A watermark is a graphical or textual overlay on a document that serves as an identifier, deterrent, or branding element.
-Watermarks can be visible or invisible, depending on their purpose.
+Watermarks can be visible or invisible, depending on their purpose, and are closely related to text and image stamps used for document annotation.

 Types of Watermarks